barweiss45/barweiss45.github.io/_posts/2024-11-20-Python-Understanding-and-Managing-Cyclomatic-Complexity-in-Python-with-flake8.md

 5. **Avoid Deep Nesting**
    Refactor deeply nested loops or conditionals to improve readability.

-Here’s how we can use **polymorphism** to decrease cyclomatic complexity and make the explanation part of your guide more practical and focused:

 ## Polymorphism to Decrease Complexity
 Polymorphism allows you to reduce cyclomatic complexity by replacing large `if`/`elif`/`else` chains or repetitive logic with a cleaner, extensible design.
 Polymorphism delegates behavior to individual classes instead of manually checking types and applying specific behavior.